tillgo/blog-assignment/README.md

 # Blog Publishing Platform

 This project is a Medium like, simple publishing platform, where users can read and write articles.
+Currently, it is themed about sharing the journey towards a life goal, but it can be easily changed to any other theme.

 I built it as a part of a Node.js + Express college assignment.
 It uses TypeScript for the backend, Handlebars as a templating engine and MongoDB as a database.